seanreed1111/girl-orion/manuscript-dump.md

 B: Do you know what stars are?
 I mean, what they are made of, and what they look like up close?
 No one had ever asked me that before.
-I never thought about them as REAL THINGS, thye were just little lights high up in the sky.
+I never thought about them as REAL THINGS, THEY were just little lights high up in the sky.
 They all looked mostly the same, except some were brighter and some were dimmer.
 But they aren't the same at all.
 They have different colors and different sizes.
 Some are super hot, even hotter than our Sun.
 And some are colder.
 Also, they spin!
 Just like the Earth spins, just like our Sun spins.

 --Stella clutches a picture of Orion, with only Betelgeuse and Rigel and Orion's Belt marked.